April 8, 2025 - Updated bandwidth addon pricing with new pricing options for 750GB, 1TB, 1.5TB, 2TB and 2.5TB addons

 For example:

-The Business plan ($49/monthly base) starts with 10,000 CMS items, but you can expand this capacity based on your needs:
+The Business plan ($49/mo billed monthly or $39/mo billed annually base) starts with 10,000 CMS items, but you can expand this capacity based on your needs:

 Webflow provides optional feature add-ons that enhance your website's functionality and performance.
 These add-ons are designed to help you optimize user experience, analyze site performance, and reach a global audience effectively.